talithavanlith/solvedProblems/README.md

 # solvedProblems
-A collection of coding problems I solved in my last year of University.
-Some were solved individually, some in a pair and some in a group.
+A collection of coding problems I solved at University.
+Some are individual, some in a pair and some in a group.